super8437/Postcard-Splitter/README.md

 * Provide one or more image paths or directories (JPEG/PNG/TIFF files are discovered in directories).
 * Use `-d` / `--debug-seams` to print seam-finding diagnostics, including the computed DPI and why a seam was accepted or rejected.
+* Each postcard is automatically de-skewed before saving by estimating the dominant axis of the foreground card and rotating it back to upright alignment.

 ### DPI handling